 - Somewhat short 16 inch whip antenna.

-- LCD Backlight is very uneven (very bright on the left side).
+- No RF attenuator switch.- LCD Backlight is very uneven (very bright on the left side).

 - Direct Frequency entry requires extra button before use.